ShivanKaul/star-spec/draft-dss-star.md

 - Reports with invalid shares, or corrupt reports.
 These are reports that will yield the incorrect secret when combined by the Aggregation Server.
 - Reports with invalid ciphertext, or garbage reports.
-These are reports that contain an encryption of the wrong measurement value (`msg`).
+These are reports that contain an encryption of the wrong measurement value (`secret`).

 Corrupt reports can be mitigated by using a verifiable secret sharing scheme, such as the one described in {{dep-vss}}, and verifying that the share commitments are correct for each share.
 This ensures that each share in a report set corresponds to the same secret.

-Garbage reports cannot easily be mitigated unless the Aggregation Server has a way to confirm that the recovered secret is correct for a given measurement value (`msg`).
+Garbage reports cannot easily be mitigated unless the Aggregation Server has a way to confirm that the recovered secret is correct for a given measurement value (`secret`).
 This might be done by allowing the Aggregation Server to query the Randomness Server on values of its choosing, but this opens the door to dictionary attacks.